Ampflower/FabricFastBench/README.md

 # QuickBench

-A crafting table optimisation mod, improving compute and networking performance of various crafting tables, based off of [Fast Workbench for Forge][FastWorkbench-curse] and [FastBench for Fabric][FastWorkbench-curse].
+A crafting table optimisation mod for Fabric & Quilt, improving compute and networking performance of various crafting tables, based off of [Fast Workbench for Forge][FastWorkbench-curse] and [FastBench for Fabric][FastWorkbench-curse].

+If you'd like a Forge version of QuickBench, check out [FastWorkbench for Forge][FastWorkbench-curse].

 ## How does it work?